AbhayGupta01/Game-Stat-Tracker/README.md

 # Game-Stat-Tracker
 A MERN stack project-website created to allow people to check their stats, see the latest news and see upcoming tournaments on multiple games.

-## Project Status

-This project is currently in development.
-Project only has functionality for 1 out of 3 games (CS:GO) and currently lacks a blog feature.
-I also need to add a 404 page and responsive design.

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.